PennyLaneAI/pennylane/doc/introduction/measurements.rst

   .. warning::

-      If the ``mcm_method`` argument is provided, the :func:`~pennylane.defer_measurements` or :func:`~pennylane.dynamic_one_shot` transforms must not be applied directly to a :class:`~pennylane.QNode` as it can lead to incorrect behaviour.
+      If the ``mcm_method`` argument is provided, the :func:`~pennylane.defer_measurements` or :func:`~pennylane.dynamic_one_shot` transforms must not be applied directly to the :class:`~pennylane.QNode` as it can lead to incorrect behaviour.

 * ``postselect_mode``: To configure how invalid shots are handled when postselecting mid-circuit measurements with finite-shot circuits.
 Use ``postselect_mode="hw-like"`` to discard invalid samples.
-In this case, the number of samples that are used for processing results will be less than or equal to the total number of shots.
-If ``postselect_mode="fill-shots"`` is used, then the postselected value will be picked unconditionally, and all samples will be considered valid.
+In this case, the number of samples that are used for processing results can be less than the total number of shots.
+If ``postselect_mode="fill-shots"`` is used, then the postselected value will be sampled unconditionally, and all samples will be valid.
+This is equivalent to sampling until the number of valid samples matches the total number of shots.
 The default behaviour is ``postselect_mode="hw-like"``.

   .. code-block:: python3